johnwalicki/Node-RED-Tello-Control/docs/PART8.md

 There is a [solution flow](/flows/solutions/part8_solution.json) available if you need help or want to check your solution.

 ![Tello Pictures Visual Recognition Dashboard Solution flow](/docs/screenshots/NodeRED-Tello-VisualRecognition-Solution-flow.png?raw=true "Tello Pictures Visual Recognition Dashboard Solution flow")

+Launch the Node-RED Dashboard by turning to the Dashboard tab in the right menu and then click on the launch button.

 ![Tello Pictures Visual Recognition Dashboard Solution flow](/docs/screenshots/NodeRED-Tello-VisualRecognition-Solution.png?raw=true "Tello Pictures Visual Recognition Dashboard Solution")